DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference_mapping.md

 mkdir models
 ```
 ensure the data and the models you downloaded are in the data.dir and models folders respectively
+Please note that the we shared the model files with two separate models, but scvi-tools require them to be supplied as `model.pt` instead of a custom name.
+This is not a requirement of panpipes, but a standard requirement when dealing with `scvi-tools` pytorch models.
+We therefore create two folders, one for the scvi and one for the scanvi models and save the two models in each folder.
+The name you use for each of them will be reused by the pipeline to save model-specific outputs, so make them as informative as you can!

 ```
 ls data.dir